llm4hw/llm4hw.github.io/plugin-tool.md

             call_python
         </code></pre>

-          - For example, if you follow this step-by-step guide, you will expect the commands to look like the following:
+              <p>- For example, if you follow this step-by-step guide, you will expect the commands to look like the following: </p>
           <pre><code>
           unset -nocomplain ::env(PYTHONHOME)
           unset -nocomplain ::env(PYTHONPATH)